 COVID-19 and Economic Renewal Lead 2020-2021 List

-Chicago IL, June 25, 2020—The Counselors of Real Estate® has identified the current and emerging issues expected to have the most significant impact on real estate, with the COVID-19 pandemic being the leading concern of the 1,000-member organization.
+Chicago IL, June 25, 2020—The Counselors of Real Estate®, a global organization of commercial property professionals, has identified the current and emerging issues expected to have the most significant impact on real estate, with the COVID-19 pandemic being the leading concern of the 1,000-member organization.
 The Counselors released its Top Ten Issues Affecting Real Estate® during a webinar presented exclusively to members of the National Association of Real Estate Editors.

 “The change wrought by the COVID-19 crisis and its aftermath will teach us about priorities, resilience, and demand in ways that we did not dare test before,” said Michel Couillard, CRE, 2020 global chair of The Counselors of Real Estate®.